 I am Consultant for EarlyWarningConsulting Growing Digital Value and Consultant for Netico Group .

-Dr. Bartosz Wietrzyk, PhD Theis Title: Practical Mobile Ad Hoc Networking for Large Scale Cattle Monitoring in 2007,
+Dr. Bartosz Wietrzyk, PhD Theis Title: Practical Mobile Ad Hoc Networking for Large Scale Cattle Monitoring succesfully defended in 2007,

-Dr. Andrew Grundy, PhD Thesis Title: Congestion Control Framework for Delay Tolerant Networks in 2011
+Dr. Andrew Grundy, PhD Thesis Title: Congestion Control Framework for Delay Tolerant Networks successfuly defended in 2011

-I was the PhD Thesis Examiner for the following PhD students and Universities:
+I have been the Main PhD Defence Examiner and Member of the PhD Defence Jury for the following PhD researchers and Universities: